md-hameem/Climate-Disasters-Warning-Systems/README.md

 # Climate Disaster Warning System

-This repository contains the code, models, and supporting materials for detecting and analyzing climate-related disasters—specifically fire, flood, and sea-level rise events.
+This repository contains the code, models, and supporting materials for detecting and analyzing climate-related disasters—specifically fire, flood, sea-level rise, and earthquake events.
 The project integrates deep learning and geospatial data analysis to support early warning systems and climate research.

 ## 📁 Project Structure